codsen/codsen/packages/util-array-object-or-both/readme.md

 const objectAssign = require('object-assign')
 // let's say you have a function: function myPrecious (input, opts) {
-  // blablabla
-}
   // now you want to check your options object, is it still valid after users have laid their sticky paws on it:
   // define defaults:
   let defaults = {
     lalala: null,
     only: 'object' // <<< this is the value we're particularly keen to validate, is it `array`|`object`|`any` }
   // clone the defaults to safeguard it, and then, object-assign onto defaults.
   // basically you fill missing values with default-ones opts = objectAssign(clone(defaults), opts)
   // now, use "check-types-mini" to validate the types: checkTypes(opts, defaults,
     {
       // give a meaningful message in case it throws,
       // customise the library `check-types-mini`:
       msg: 'my-library/myPrecious(): [THROW_ID_01]',
       optsVarName: 'opts',
       schema: {
         lalala: ['null', 'string'],
         only: ['null', 'string']
       }
     }
   )
   // by this point, we can guarantee that opts.only is either `null` or `string`.
   // if it's a `string`, let's validate is its values among accepted-ones: opts.only = arrayOrObjectOrBoth(opts.only, {
     msg: 'my-library/myPrecious(): [THROW_ID_02]',
     optsVarName: 'opts.only'
   })
   // now we can guarantee that it's either falsey (undefined or null) OR:
   //   - `object`
   //   - `array`
   //   - `any`

-// now you can use `opts.only`
+  // now you can use `opts.only` in your function safely.
+  ...
+  // rest of the function...
+}
 ```

 ## Critique